Mark Henick – Mental Health Advocate, Coping with Suicidal Thoughts

 The Mental Illness Happy Hour is a weekly podcast hosted by comedian Paul Gilmartin.
 This weekly podcast, with guests from all sorts of backgrounds, explores mental illness, struggles, trauma, addiction, and emotional battles.
 Listeners describe the podcast as “entertaining, comforting, honest, helpful and funny.”

-Paul, by the way, has been a guest here on The Inner Picture Stories Podcast.
+Paul, by the way, has been a guest here on The IPS Podcast.
 EP 005 – Paul Gilmartin on Depression, Anxiety, Suicide,… The Fight Against Our Inner Demons.

 If you are in need of support or help, why don’t you give Talkspace a try?
 For an affordable subscription plan, Talkspace lets you connect anywhere, 24/7, with a licensed therapist, with whom you can chat via phone, through video sessions, or by text.